Dice · Threshold Audit

 • Confirm the reproduced ball set matches the recorded ball set on every round.

-In our cycle reproduction on Winna, the HMAC-replay flow worked correctly on every sampled round: revealed seeds hashed back to the original commitments, and the byte-derivation mapping reproduced the recorded outcomes bit-for-bit.
-The fairness layer at Winna Keno is honest and verifiable.
+In our cycle reproduction, the HMAC-replay flow worked correctly on every sampled round: revealed seeds hashed back to the original commitments, and the byte-derivation mapping reproduced the recorded outcomes bit-for-bit.
+The fairness layer on this build is verifiable end-to-end.

-The Winna keno rtp figure is the cleanest example of what we cannot yet verify.
-Winna does not publish explicit per-tier RTP targets on the Keno game info panel at the time of our recent audit cycle.
+The Winna Keno RTP figure is the cleanest example of what we cannot yet verify.
+Winna does not publish explicit per-tier RTP targets on the game info panel at the time of our recent audit cycle.

-• Winna has not published explicit per-tier Keno RTP figures at the recent cycle.
+• Winna has not published explicit per-tier figures at the recent cycle.

-• Keno tier-by-tier RTP can drift several percent between operator calibrations; this is the largest cross-brand spread among the originals.
+• Tier-by-tier RTP can drift several percent between operator calibrations; this is the largest cross-brand spread among the originals.

-• Our cycle sample size on Winna Keno was small enough that the observed payout averages have wide confidence bounds at every tier.
+• Our cycle sample size on this build was small enough that the observed payout averages have wide confidence bounds at every tier.

 • Next-cycle verification will run a larger sample at each tier to compute statistically meaningful per-tier RTP.

-Honest framing: we do not know Winna Keno's exact per-tier RTP from this cycle's data.
+Direct framing: we do not know the exact per-tier RTP from this cycle's data.
 We will fill the gap in the next cycle.

 Strategy framing: pick count and the variance shape